zunairkhan811/Ruby-Catalog-Project/README.md

 ```

 ### Test
-To run tests, excute the following command:
+To run tests, execute the following command:
 ```sh
   rspec
 ```